 Nearby Stockbatch Farm is home to 200 ewes which graze within the solar farm site.
 The sheep are used for their milk which is sold to local cheese makers.
+The ewes are milked twice a day in the dairy adjacent to the solar farm.
 The sheep keep the grass short, whilst the solar panels provide year-round partial shelter which helps to protect the sheep from strong winds, hot sun and freezing temperatures.